How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 Note: If you want to learn more about active and passive voice, check out our English Grammar Toolkit under Voice.
 We discuss the difference between active and passive voice in more detail.

-Boost your creative writing skills from home!
+Boost your creative writing skills these holidays!

 Don’ts: